 Jesus is eternal like His Father, so the Arian heresy of Him having a beginning is false (Jn 1:1).
 His immutability stated in Hebrews 13:8 also shows this.
 Greek scholar, A. T. Roberston notes that: “Forever (eis tous aionas) is eternity as well as the Greek can say it.
 Jesus Christ is eternally ‘the same’ (1:12) and the revelation of God in him (1:1f) is final and is never to be superseded or supplemented” (Word Pictures in the New Testament, 5:447).

-Nowhere in Scripture is God called a “Begetter” for the reasons already explained.
-To compare a spiritual, eternal relationship of God the Father with Jesus to that of Abraham and his son reflects either a poor understanding or gross ignorance of Biblical language.
+The term “begetter” is not used in the Bible and it’s not the same as “Father.”
+To compare a spiritual, eternal relationship of God with Jesus to that of Abraham and his son reflects either a poor understanding of Biblical terms or deliberate mischief.

 “When one considers that Jesus was not the only spirit son of God created in heaven, it becomes evident why the term ‘only-begotten Son’ was used in this case (Ibid).”